Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Main results

 \begin{proposition} The sequence $a_n=n^{-\frac{2h}{2h+d}}$ is a lower minimax rate of convergence on the class $\mathcal{B}^{(h,C,L)}$.
 More precisely,

 for some constant $C_1>0$ independent of $C$. \end{proposition}

-Combining Corollaries~\ref{cor:knn} and~\ref{cor:kernel} and Proposition~\ref{pp:lower_bound}, we can deduce that for $d\geq2$, the $k$-NN model reaches the minimax lower rate of convergence $a_n=n^{-\frac{2h}{2h+d}}$ for the class $\mathcal{D}^{(h,C,M)}$ and that the kernel model reaches the minimax lower rate of convergence in any dimension $d$.
-This shows that the lower rate of convergence is in fact the optimal rate of convergence and proves the following theorem.
+Combining Corollaries~\ref{cor:knn} and~\ref{cor:kernel} and Proposition~\ref{pp:lower_bound}, we can deduce that for $d\geq2$, the $k$-NN model reaches the minimax lower rate of convergence $a_n=n^{-\frac{2h}{2h+d}}$ for the class $\mathcal{D}^{(h,C,M)}$ and that the kernel model reaches the minimax lower rate of convergence $a_n$ in any dimension $d$.
+This shows that this lower rate of convergence is in fact the optimal rate of convergence and proves Theorem~\ref{th:optimal}.